-In some cases you may go home before your bowels have properly worked.
+In some cases you may go home before your stoma has properly worked.
 It can still take a few days before this happens.
-If you are getting uncomfortable bloating, being sick or your bowel has not worked after 3 days then please let us know.
+If you are have uncomfortable bloating, are being sick or your stoma has not worked after three days then please let us know.

 Do not take any medication to help with opening your bowels such as laxatives unless instructed to do so by your medical team.
-Once the bowel starts to work, the motions can sometimes be loose and frequent.
+Once the stoma starts to work, the motions can sometimes be loose and frequent.
 This will usually get better with time.